Naman1997/blog.cyberloki.dev/content/posts/what-fixing-my-earbuds-taught-me.md

 {{< figure src=/images/what-fixing-my-earbuds-taught-me/ebay.png >}}

-Now, 20$ might not sound like much, but this was an investment for me, and it paid off in dividends.
+Now, 20$ might not sound like much, but this was an investment for me, and it paid off.
 I was able to fix the earbuds and get them in working condition in under a day!
 I was extremely happy.
 Not because I did something that most people would avoid, but because I had learnt how to fix an essential piece of equipment for myself.
-The next time these break again, I can just redo the same procedure.
-I had been the kind of person that avoided the risk and complexity of modern equipment.
-However, this experience taught me that trying something difficult is not about the complexity, but the imagined dragons (Imagine Dragons lets gooo!!) that we make up in our heads.
+The next time their batteries go bad, I can just redo the same procedure.
+I had been the kind of person that avoided the risk and complexity that comes with fixing modern equipment.
+However, this experience taught me that trying something like this is not scary because of the complexity, but because of imagined dragons (Imagine Dragons lets gooo!!) that we make up in our heads.

 # Proof of Work (PoW!)